mnussbaumer/cssex/README.md

   ]
 ```

+You can also configure CSSEx to pretty print the css, with `pretty_print?: true` on the config.

-This is usually the case if you want to integrate with Webpack, this will output the resulting css file and your webpack can just then use `app.css` as regularly.
+This is usually the case if you want to integrate with Webpack, or esbuild, this will output the resulting css file and webpack/esbuild can just then use `app.css` as regularly.
 You can specify as many entry points as wanted.

 If you are using the priv folder directly you can simply use it as: